[ Homepage ] [ Introduction ] [ Warning ] [ Ratings ] [ Ethics ] [ Feedback ] [ Updates ]

 General Information:

 Temple of Sinawava and Clear Creek Mountain are the USGS 7.5 minute topographical map that show Orderville Gulch.
-Navigation for this adventure is easy, but there is no real trail.
+Navigation for this adventure is easy, but there is no real trail after the first couple of miles.
 All waypoints and maps for this route use the WGS84 datum.
 You will be walking and wading in a canyon bottom.

 Trailhead Information:

 From the East Entrance of Zion National Park, drive east 2.4 miles on highway 9.
-Turn north (left) at the signed "North Fork" junction.
-Drive 11.5 miles (The first 5.5 miles of road are paved) and turn west (left) on a dirt road at the crest of a small hill (N37 20' 13", W112 49' 49").
-Take the dirt road west for 0.3 miles to a large corral and a small parking lot (N37 20' 05", W112 50' 04").
-This is the standard trailhead and is accessible to passenger vehicles in dry weather conditions.
+Turn north (left) at the signed "North Fork" junction (N37° 14' 21", W112° 49' 57").
+Drive 11.5 miles (The first 5.5 miles of road are paved) and turn west (left) on a dirt road signed Orderville Gulch (N37° 20' 13", W112° 49' 49").
+Take the dirt road west for 0.3 miles to a large corral and a small parking lot.
+This is the Orderville Gulch Trailhead and it is accessible to passenger vehicles in dry weather conditions.

-Four-wheel drive vehicles can continue an additional 1 1/2 miles down the rough dirt road.
+Four-wheel drive vehicles can continue an additional 2 1/4 miles down the steep and rough dirt road.
 Just remember you must retrieve your vehicle at the end of the day.
-Time wise it is faster just to hike than mess with the four wheel drive shuttle.
+Time wise it is normally faster to hike down the steep dirt road than mess with the four-wheel drive shuttle.

 Route Information:

-From the trailhead follow the Four-wheel drive route to the canyon bottom, past a pond and through the pastures to the end of the road.
-From the end of the road just continue hiking down the dry canyon bottom.
-Shortly you will encounter a 125-foot dryfall.
-There are several routes around the dryfall, but the easiest is to backtrack about 150 feet and locate a hiker made trail on the left (LDC).
+From the four-wheel drive trailhead just continue hiking down the canyon bottom following the trail of least resistance.
+After hiking 3/4 miles you will encounter a 125-foot dryfall (N37° 19' 33", W112° 52' 10").
+There are several routes around the dryfall, but the easiest is to backtrack about 150 feet and locate a hiker made trail on the south (left) side of the canyon.
 The hiker made trail descends a steep dirt slope to the canyon bottom.

 Just downstream from Bullock Gulch the canyon offers some dramatic narrows.
-You will encounter a large logjam in the narrows that you must climb down.
+You will encounter a large logjam in the narrows that you must climb over.
 Hand and foot holds are plentiful if you look around and take your time.
 One mile below Bullock Gulch a second large chokestone with a 12-foot drop on the downstream side presents itself.
-Skilled hikes can downclimb this obstacle, all others will require a rope to use as a hand line.
+The rappel anchor consists of two bolts on the south (left) canyon wall.

 The further down canyon you travel the more water the stream gathers from the canyon seeps.
 Everything just keeps getting more exciting around every corner.
 The remainder of the route is made up of short swims, small waterfalls, easy scrambles and plenty of fun.
 Did I forget to mention that the narrows just keep getting better around every bend?